Mothers, Stepdaughters, Grief, and Love

 She calls me Jonathan.
 She decided that before she ever met me.
 I believe it was to set “new nigga” boundaries, but it has carried on long after that.
 For me, it has become a term of endearment.
 I actually fear the day she calls me Shane purposefully.

 She slaps my head after I shave it.
-Her palm hits my scalp and it sounds like steak hitting a cold pan.
+Her palm hits my scalp sounds like steak hitting a cold pan.
 I pretend to complain that she does it too hard.
 She pretends that she will be gentle next time.

 When she is rehearsing for a play I tell her to “break their legs.”
 After she performs I inform her that their legs are indeed broken.